Quexington/contract_patterns/contract-patterns.md

 An AssetType is comprised of the following information:
 * A `launcher_hash` which is the hash of the program that created the AssetType before it was added to the VMP
 * A `environment` object which is accessible and replaceable by all programs that run as a part of the AssetType
-* A `pre-validation` puzzle which runs every spend and can return conditions to be merged into the greater list of conditions as well as update the `environment`
+* A `pre-validator` puzzle which runs every spend and can return conditions to be merged into the greater list of conditions as well as update the `environment`
 * A `validator` puzzle which runs every spend and is given the opportunity to raise, but otherwise returns `()`
 * A `remover` puzzle hash which can be optionally revealed and run with a solution in order to remove the AssetType from the VMP